Bhatt-Om/SimplePostApp/README.md

-Docker Integration 🐳
+# Docker Integration 🐳

+## Disclaimer :
+This documentation is based on my current understanding of Docker, and I acknowledge that I am new to its concepts.
+Please approach the information provided with caution and consider it as a representation of my current knowledge, subject to updates and improvements as I continue to explore and learn more about Docker.

-Introduction to Docker
+## Introduction to Docker

-Q> What is Docker?
+**Q> What is Docker?**
   Docker is a platform that enables developers to automate the deployment of applications inside lightweight, portable containers.
 These containers encapsulate the application and its dependencies, ensuring consistent and reliable execution across various environments.

-Docker Objects :
+**Docker Objects :**
 Docker introduces several key objects that are crucial for understanding its functionality:

 Image: A lightweight, standalone, and executable package that includes everything needed to run a piece of software, including the code, runtime, libraries, and system tools.